akka/alpakka/docs/src/main/paradox/pravega.md

 # Pravega

 [Pravega](http://www.pravega.io/) provides a new storage abstraction - a stream - for continuous and unbounded data.
-A Pravega stream is a durable, elastic, append-only, unbounded sequence of bytes that has good performance and strong consistency.
+A Pravega stream is an elastic set of durable and append-only segments, each segment being an unbounded sequence of bytes.
+Streams provide exactly-once semantics, and atomicity for groups of events using transactions.

 @@project-info{ projectId="pravega" }